forcedotcom/commerce-on-lightning/README.md

                                                                                     ~/.commerce/config/store
                                                                                     -scratch-def.json] config file

+  -n, --store-name=store-name                                                       [default: 1commerce] name of the
+                                                                                    site to create

   -o, --type=b2c|b2b                                                                [default: b2c] The type of store you
                                                                                     want to create

-  -s, --store-name=store-name                                                       [default: 1commerce] name of the
-                                                                                    site to create

   -t, --templatename=templatename                                                   [default: b2c-lite-storefront]
                                                                                     template to use to create a site